 How long are my Copilot conversations saved for?

-By default, we store conversations for 18 months.
+By default, we store conversation activity for 18 months.
 You can delete individual conversations or your entire conversation history at any time.

 Can I delete my past conversations?